Cavern City Air Terminal: Carlsbad Army Airfield

-Established by the United States Army Air Corps in 1942 as Carlsbad Army Airfield, the facility was activated on October 12, 1942.
-It was assigned to United States Army Air Forces West Coast Training Center (later Western Training Command) as an advanced (level 3) twin-engine training airfield.
+Carlsbad Army Airfield was activated on October 12, 1942 by the United States Army Air Corps.
+It was later assigned to the 38th Flying Training Wing (U.S. Army Air Forces) as an advanced (level 3) twin-engine training airfield.
 It began training flying cadets under the 940th Two-Engine Flying Training Detachment.
-It had a local axillary airfield for emergency and overflow landings.
+It had a local auxiliary airfield for emergency and overflow landings.

 The twin-engine school was replaced by a bombardier school in mid-1942.
 The school lasted from 12 to 18 weeks, during which a student dropped approximately 160 bombs, both in daytime and at night.
-Precise records were maintained of his hits and misses; the elimination rate was 12%.
+Precise records were maintained of student hits and misses; the elimination rate was 12%.
 Upon graduation, a bombardier was transferred to an operational Second or Third Air Force training unit to join a crew being trained for overseas duty.
 The bombardier trainer used was the Beech AT-11 Kansan.

-The airfield was inactivated on September 30, 1945, at the end of World War II, and was turned over to the Army Corps of Engineers.
+The Japanese surrender of September 2, 1945, ended World War II.
+Within a month, on September 30, 1945, the airfield was closed.
+It was turned over to the Army Corps of Engineers.
 It was eventually discharged to the War Assets Administration (WAA) and became a civil airport.

 Statistics

+Passenger enplanements for 2020 were 2,961, 2021: 4,565, 2022: 5,309, 2023: 5,025.